 - Map and Locations

 PFx supports an environment in which the diversity and variety of human experience are welcomed and valued.
 The program, staff, and administrators recognize that race/ethnicity and gender are historically markers of diversity in institutions of higher education, and also further recognize that diversity includes socioeconomic background, religion, sexual orientation, gender identity, age, disability, veteran status, nationality and intellectual perspective.
-PFx supports an environment in which the diversity and variety of human experiences are welcomed and valued.
 As PFx reflects and represents the makeup of our regional and national populations, we acknowledge and appreciate the unique history of each student and are committed to meeting the needs and providing a safe and welcoming atmosphere sensitive to all students.